canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 ## Introduction

-The aim of this blog post is to demonstrate how you can use Charmed Kubernetes in a CI/CD environment using GitLab’s container registry functionality.
+The aim of this tutorial post is to demonstrate how you can use Charmed Kubernetes in a CI/CD environment using GitLab’s container registry functionality.

 GitLab has the ability to store upto 10GB in a container registry for projects, you can incorporate the building of these containers into your own CI/CD pipeline or you can use Gitlab’s own CI/CD functionality to do this for you.
 For the purposes of this blog post you will do this by hand so you can get a grasp of the process.